-MBA 598 - Statistics 3 credit hours
+MBA 598 - Statistics

 Descriptive and inferential statistical techniques are applied to practical business problems, while understanding the theoretical underpinning and real-world application of these techniques.
 Techniques include: central tendency, variability, correlation, hypothesis testing, probability, discrete and continuous distributions, two-sample analysis, sampling, ANOVA, and Linear Regression.
 SPSS or Excel will be used for analysis.